- Enter your keywords and search

 - Consult Kresge Library's Government documents for historians guide for assistance in finding and using government documents.

 - Foreign Relations of the United States - A series (also available in print in the library in the documents collection - S 1.1:) that provides copies of important documents in foreign relations history.
-The online version is not yet complete.
-For the 1950s, consult the Wisconsin Digital Collections.

 - American Presidency Project (UCSB) - Searchable database of presidential documents.